 - Amazon Coupons – Coupons are an excellent option for your products that already have good visibility.

-- Deal of the Day – Deal of the Day is a program that is available to vendors only.
+- Deal of the Day – Deal of the Day is a program that’s only available to vendors.
 It allows vendors to offer discounts on products for one day only.

 Ultimate Amazon Prime Day Checklist

-Whether you are an Amazon Prime newbie or a veteran seller, you need to spend some time planning for Amazon Prime Day, and it has to begin months in advance.
-Here are our suggestions on how and when to prepare for the big day (this timeline is based on a July launch date, which is the typical date for Amazon, but the efforts are all the same).
+Whether you’re an Amazon Prime newbie or a veteran seller, you need to spend some time planning for Amazon Prime Day, starting months in advance.
+Here are our suggestions on how and when to prepare for the big day.

 Five Months Before Prime Day

 - Make sure you are adhering to the Prime fulfillment requirements – shipping on time using 2-day delivery.
-To participate in Amazon Prime day, you are required to be approved for Fulfilled by Amazon (FBA) or Seller-Fulfilled Prime (SFP).
+To participate in Amazon Prime Day, you must be approved for Fulfillment by Amazon (FBA) or Seller-Fulfilled Prime (SFP).
 Don’t know what SFP is?
 Here’s a quick guide explaining what Seller-Fulfilled Prime is.

 - Begin your research for forecasting and inventory planning.
 Look back at the previous year’s sales, your best-selling products, and current trends to accurately forecast.